EswarPithani/BiteSpeed_Backend/README.md

 # BiteSpeed Backend Task — Identity Reconciliation

 This repository contains the backend implementation for the **BiteSpeed Identity Reconciliation Task**.
-The service exposes a single POST API `/identify` that links customer identities based on email and phone numbers by maintaining primary/secondary relationships across multiple contact entries.
+The service exposes a single POST API `/identify` that consolidates and reconciles customer identities using **primary/secondary contact linking**, ensuring all related contact entries are unified under a single identity.

 ---

-## Tech Stack

-- **Node.js**
-- **Express.js**
-- **PostgreSQL (NeonDB)**
+#  Features Implemented (As per BiteSpeed Task Document)

+###  Identity Reconciliation Based on Email & Phone
+- Matches customers by **email**, **phone**, or both.
+- Links multiple contact entries belonging to the same person.

+###  Primary & Secondary Contact Logic
+- Oldest contact becomes **primary**.
+- Additional matching contacts become **secondary**.
+- New unique information creates new secondary entries.

+###  Automatic Merging of Multiple Identities
+- If separate identity clusters are discovered (email match in one, phone match in another),
+  they are **merged into a single primary identity**.

+###  Full Deduplication
+- Returns unique lists of:
-- **Prisma ORM**
+  - Emails
-- **Render (Deployment)**
+  - Phone numbers
+  - Secondary contact IDs

+###  Stable, Repeatable Responses
+- Multiple calls with the same inputs will always return the same consolidated identity state.

+###  Database Normalization with Prisma
+- Proper relational model using `linkedId` and `linkPrecedence`.
+- Automatic timestamping (`createdAt`, `updatedAt`).

+###  Clean Commit History
+- Project initialized, Prisma models, service logic, controllers, routes, and deployment
+  all committed with **clear descriptive commits**, as required.

+###  Fully Deployed Public API
+- Backend hosted on **Render** with a live `/identify` endpoint.

 ---

+# Tech Stack

+- **Node.js** – Server runtime
+- **Express.js** – API framework
+- **PostgreSQL (NeonDB)** – Cloud database
+- **Prisma ORM** – Database schema, queries, migrations
+- **Render** – Deployment

+---

-## Problem Summary
+# Problem Summary (As per the BiteSpeed Document)

-Customers may make purchases using different combinations of:
+Customers may place orders using different:

-- Email addresses
+- Emails
 - Phone numbers

-The goal of this service is to identify whether multiple such contacts belong to the same individual.
+The goal is to determine whether these records belong to the **same person**.

-To do this, we maintain a **Contact** table where:

-- The **oldest record** among related contacts becomes the **primary** contact.
+### Rules from the problem:

+1. **If no matching contact exists → Create a new Primary contact.**
+2. **If matching contact(s) exist →**
+   - Find the **oldest** contact → mark as `primary`.
-- Any additional records linked by matching email or phone become **secondary** contacts.
+   - Any additional contacts become `secondary`.
-- All contacts linked to a single user are reconciled and returned as a consolidated identity response.
+3. If new input introduces previously unseen data (new email/phone),
+   a **new secondary** contact is created and linked to the primary.
+4. Identity graph grows over time, and responses always reflect the full linked network.

 ---

-## Database Schema (Prisma)
+# Database Schema (Prisma)

 ```prisma
 model Contact {